 If you do not want your child to participate in the sex education and AIDS prevention components of the health education program, you have the option of teaching your child at home.
-If you choose to do so, we request that you write a letter to your child's principal expressing a desire to teach this curriculum at home and call the school for a conference to review what you will be responsible for teaching; your child will be evaluated on this information.
-If the school office does not receive a letter from you, your child will participate with all students in this program.
+If you choose to do so, you may either opt out using the attached sample opt-out form, which will be sent to all parents at a later date, or you may write a letter to your child's principal expressing a desire to teach this curriculum at home.
+If you do choose to opt out, please call the school for a conference to review what you will be responsible for teaching; your child will be evaluated on this information.
+If the school office does not receive the opt-out form or a letter from you as described above, your child will participate with all students in this program.